JuliaGraphics/ColorSchemes.jl/README.md

 <img src="doc/leo-colorscheme.png" width=600>

 By default, the names of the colorschemes aren't imported (there _are_ rather a lot of them).
-But to avoid using the prefixes, you can import any that you want:
+But to avoid using the prefixes, you can import the ones that you want:

     julia> import ColorSchemes.leonardo
     julia> leonardo